Do a Writing Workshop in Tropical North Queensland

 - 24-hour support, care and mentoring

 - $2950AUD – in light of recent world events, shitty travel insurance coverage and global uncertainty, we’re trying to make payment as flexible as possible.
-A $650 deposit will be due within two weeks of your selection in order to confirm your place, but the remainder will not be due until six weeks before the program starts (May 10).
-The course will be fully refundable less the deposit until three weeks before the program starts (May 31).
-Payment plans are also available upon inquiry.
+A $650 deposit will be due within two weeks of your selection in order to confirm your place, but the remainder will not be due until six weeks before the program starts.
+The course will be fully refundable less the deposit until three weeks before the program starts.
+Payment plans spanning up to six months are also available upon inquiry.

 - Places are strictly limited to a maximum of 28 people.
-Seeing as many students have transferred in from our Japan, Bali and Spain workshops, if you’re interested in joining us, we recommend getting an application in ASAP!
+Seeing as many students have transferred in from our Japan, Bali and Spain workshops, if you’re interested to join us, we recommend getting an application in ASAP!

 What’s more, if you’re a journalism, media or communications student, enrollment in the program gives you the potential to receive a full subject’s worth of university credit as part of your institution’s Work Integrated Learning Program; however, this will need to be determined on a case-by-case basis upon discussion with your head of department.
 So far, we’ve had students from RMIT, Wollongong University, Charles Sturt University, Griffith University, La Trobe University, UNSW, QUT, the University of Queensland, Curtin University and more receive credit, as well as those attending schools in New Zealand, the UK and the USA.